HamedBabaei/ML992/README.md

 **Q2 - What exactly we can implement from `A Low Dimensionality Representation for Language Variety Identification` work for the project?
 All of the models required to be implemented or not?**

 A2:
 *This paper introduced a lower dimensionality statistical embedding based on the TFIDF matrix and weighted features based on classes.
-For this project, if you could implement this statistical embedding on project datasets would be enough.
+For this project, if you could implement this statistical embedding on project datasets would be enough for the feature extraction part.
+For the classification part, you are free to do anything.
 As I said, it is not a big deal to go for it.
 But If you could do that it is valuable work for us.*